FAQs: Additional green bin charges

 I already pay my Council Tax, why is there a charge?

 We will continue to use Council Tax to provide one green bin for garden and food waste.
-We are introducing an annual charge for emptying additional green bins containing garden waste only.
+The annual charge is for emptying additional green bins containing garden waste only.